rauldhs/python-mini-projects/README.md

 **Description:** just a place to put all the stuff i did while playing around with Matplotlib and Plotly

 **Technologies Used:** Matplotlib,Plotly

-## Rickroll virus

-**Description:** funny virus that will spawn a lot of giffs windowses with a rickroll, it does this by running the script recursively without stoping

-### :warning: Attention
-**Important Notice:** This project is old and the code is very messy, will get a refactor in the future

-**Technologies Used:** pyglet and other standard librarie

 ## Habitica quest generator